richchapler/AzureSolutionsDocumentation/docs/wip/secure_web_application.md

 ## Step 9: Publish the application to Azure

-- In Visual Studio, - Right-click on your project in Solution Explorer and select "Publish".
+- In Visual Studio, right-click on your project in Solution Explorer and select "Publish".
 - In the "Pick a publish target" window, select "Azure" and click "Next".
 - Choose "Windows" or "Linux" depending on your preference and click "Next".
 - In the "App Service" window, select your existing App Service and click "Finish".